 14. Data protection act

 In order to process your booking and to ensure that your travel arrangements run smoothly and meet your requirements, we need to use the information you provide such as name, address, passport details, any special needs/dietary requirements etc. We take full responsibility for ensuring that proper security measures are in place to protect your information.
 However, we must pass the information on to the relevant suppliers of your arrangements such as airlines, hotels, transport companies, etc. This information may also be provided to public authorities by our suppliers for customs/immigration purposes or as required by law.
+We may also provide your name, address and email address to carefully selected partners in order to administer certain parts of our pre and post-holiday customer communications and benefits programmes.
 Where such information is required, if we do not receive this in time, your booking may have to be cancelled or an administration fee may be levied by the supplier and we reserve the right to pass this cost on to you.
 Additionally, where your holiday is outside the European Economic Area (EEA), controls on data protection may not be as strong as the legal requirements in this country.
-We will not, however, pass any information on to any person not responsible for part of your travel arrangements.
+We will not, however, pass any information on to any person not responsible for part of your travel arrangements or post-holiday customer benefits programme.
 This applies to any sensitive information that you give us such as details of disabilities, or dietary/religious requirements.
 If we cannot pass this information to the relevant suppliers, whether in the EEA or not, we cannot process your booking.
 In making your booking, you consent to this information being passed on to the relevant persons.

 Period before departure within which notice of cancellation or major change is received by us or notified to you: